Majutsu o Kiwamete Tabi ni Deta Tensei Elf, Moteamashita Jumyō de Ikeru Densetsu to Naru

 Majutsu o Kiwamete Tabi ni Deta Tensei Elf, Moteamashita Jumyō de Ikeru Densetsu to Naru (魔術を極めて旅に出た転生エルフ、持て余した寿命で生ける伝説となる, Majutsu o Kiwamete Tabi ni Deta Tensei Erufu, Moteamashita Jumyō de Ikeru Densetsu to Naru) is a Japanese web novel series written by Monsho Sakakibara.
 It began serialization Kadokawa Corporation's Kakuyomu online service in July 2021.
 It was later published as a light novel under Starts Publishing's Grast Novels imprint in December 2022, featuring illustrations by Hatori Kyoka.
-A manga adaptation illustrated by Kanco began serialization in Starts Publishing's Comic Grast online magazine in May 2023, and has been compiled into four volumes as of May 2025.
-An anime television series adaptation has been announced.
+A manga adaptation illustrated by Kanco began serialization in Starts Publishing's Comic Grast online magazine in May 2023, and has been compiled into six volumes as of June 2026.
+An anime television series adaptation produced by Studio Palette is set to premiere in January 2027.

 Plot

 Minoru Kido, a 30-year-old salaryman, is killed in a traffic accident.
 He is reincarnated into another world as an elf named Liese Klein.
 In this new world, elves have a lifespan of up to a thousand years.
 However, he becomes bored of staying at home, still retaining memories of the time before his death.
 Wanting to experience a fulfilling life, in contrast to his previous short life, he decides to leave home, much to his family's hesitation.
 However, after the local village chief appears, challenging him to reach his full magic potential within a hundred years, he sets off on his journey.